glotzerlab/parsnip/README.rst

 .. _parse:

-The ``parsnip.parse`` module handles standard CIF files (including those under the `CIF 1.1 <https://www.iucr.org/resources/cif/spec/version1.1>`_ and `CIF 2.0 <https://www.iucr.org/resources/cif/cif2>`_ standards), as well as many features from the `mmCIF <https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner’s-guide-to-pdb-structures-and-the-pdbx-mmcif-format>`_ format.
+Importing ``parsnip`` allows users to read `CIF 1.1 <https://www.iucr.org/resources/cif/spec/version1.1>`_ files, as well as many features from the `CIF 2.0 <https://www.iucr.org/resources/cif/cif2>`_ and `mmCIF <https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner’s-guide-to-pdb-structures-and-the-pdbx-mmcif-format>`_ formats.
-The package includes a table reader for `loop\_`-delimited tables as well as a key-value pair reader.
-Provide a filename and a list of keys to either of these functions and you're all set to read start parsing CIF files!
+Creating a :class:`~.CifFile` object provides easy access to name-value :attr:`~.CifFile.pairs`, as well as `loop\_`-delimited :attr:`~.CifFile.tables`.
+Data entries can be extracted as python primitives or numpy arrays for further use.

 .. _installing: